Myrddin Wyllt: Scottish literature

-Legend has it that second part of Carmarthen's name (in Welsh -fyrddin) was derived from Myrddin and identified his place of birth.
-However, when Britannia was a Roman province, Carmarthen was the civitas capital of the Demetae tribe, known as Moridunum (from Brittonic *mori-dunon meaning "sea fort"), and this is the true source of the town's name.
-Celticist A. O. H. Jarman suggests that instead the name Myrddin was derived from Carmarthen's name.

-Welsh literature has examples of a prophetic literature, predicting the military victory of all of the Celtic peoples of Great Britain who will join and drive the English – and later the Normans – back into the sea.
-Some of these works were presented as prophecies of Myrddin.
-The Armes Prydein (one of the earliest mentions of him) contains the line “Myrddin foretells that they will meet”.
+The grave site is at Drumelzier near Peebles, although nothing remains above ground level today at the landmark.

+Walter Bower's 15th century Scotichronicon (Bk.3,Ch.31) delivers a cruder rendition of the legend, and this too asserts that Laloicen was Myrddin Wyllt.

+Cornish literature

 The tradition was apparently shared with Cornish literature, however only a single Latin translation of a lost Cornish-language original Prophecy of Merlin exists in the Vatican library by John of Cornwall.

-In the Black Book of Carmarthen the poems Yr Afallennau and Yr Oianau describe Myrddin talking to an apple tree and a pig, prophesying the success or failure of the Welsh army in battles with the Normans in South Wales.
+Onomastics

+Legend has it that second part of Carmarthen's name (in Welsh -fyrddin) was derived from Myrddin and identified his place of birth, but Celticist noted that not much importance should be attached to this.
+For during the time Britannia was a Roman province, Carmarthen was the civitas capital of the Demetae tribe, known as Moridunum (from Brittonic *mori-dunon meaning "sea fort"), and this is the true source of the town's name.
+Conversely, the name Myrddin may have been derived from Carmarthen.
+(Note: Jarman himself credits d'Arbois de Jubainville (1868) and Egerton Phillimore (1890), even though Frykenberg makes it out to be Jarman's theory.)

 Clas Myrddin, or Merlin's Enclosure, is an early name for Great Britain stated in the Third Series of Welsh Triads.